tim101010101/rte/README.md

 ## Architecture

-This project adopts a state-driven architecture and introduces a virtual-node system to better abstract the business model.
+RTE adopts a state-driven architecture and introduces a virtual-node system to better abstract the business model.

 ### State Driven